Myanmar: Human rights and internal conflicts

-Based on the evidence gathered by Amnesty photographs and video of the ongoing armed conflict between the Myanmar military and the Arakan Army (AA), attacks escalated on civilians in Rakhine State.
+Based on the evidence gathered by Amnesty photographs and videos of the ongoing armed conflict between the Myanmar military and the Arakan Army (AA), attacks escalated on civilians in Rakhine State.
 Ming Yu Hah, Amnesty International's Deputy Regional Director for Campaigns said, the UN Security Council must urgently refer the situation in Myanmar to the International Criminal Court.
 The military is notorious for rampant use of sexual violence.

 In November 2024, the ICC prosecutor Karim A.A.
 Khan KC filed an arrest warrant application of Senior General, Acting President and Commander-in-Chief of the Myanmar Defence Services Min Aung Hlaing for "criminal responsibility for the crimes against humanity of deportation and persecution of the Rohingya, committed in Myanmar, and in part in Bangladesh".

-Genocide, organ trading and human trafficking

-Child soldiers have been a major issue in Myanmar, with reports of children being sold into the military for as little as $40.
-The Burmese Army and rebel groups have used child soldiers, though some efforts have been made to release them.
-The UN and other organizations have pressured the government to reform, but progress has been slow.

-The military takeover in 2021 worsened poverty in country pushing people to extreme measures like illegal organ trade.
-Many Myanmar citizens sell their organs online for money, sometimes earning the equivalent of a two-year salary, as financial desperation forces families into a cycle of selling body parts.
+The military takeover in 2021 has further worsened poverty in the country.

 The Myanmar government has been alleged to have committed genocide against the Rohingya.
 The Rohingya people face severe persecution, denied citizenship and basic rights since 1982.
 Many have been expelled, making them one of the world's most persecuted minorities.